Diversity at NTID

-The NTID Office of Diversity and Inclusion mission is to transform NTID into a more inclusive and diverse learning community, with emphasis on access, success, and equity by recruiting, retaining, and ensuring success of diverse students, faculty, and staff.
-NTID recognizes by having a more inclusive and diverse community, there is greatness through differences.
+The mission of ODI is to transform NTID into a progressively inclusive and diverse learning community with emphasis on access, success, and equity by recruiting, retaining, and ensuring success of diverse students, faculty, and staff.

 NTID Diversity Group (NDG)

 The NTID Diversity Group (NDG) is a faculty and staff volunteer group committed to promoting the best possible learning, living and working experience for AALANA (Asian, Latino, African, and Native American) members of the RIT/NTID community.
 NDG's focus is community involvement, professional development and being a resource for the RIT/NTID community.

 The RIT Division of Diversity & Inclusion works collaboratively with academic and administrative units to provide a holistic range of services that enhance access and success for historically underrepresented students, faculty and staff, support education and scholarship, and ensure a welcoming, inclusive, vibrant and accessible environment for everyone.

 The mission of the NTID Faculty Fellowship (NFF) is to work towards diversifying the faculty by increasing the number of post-secondary STEM instructors and professors from historically underrepresented groups who are qualified to teach DHH college students.
 The program provides qualified Fellows with up to three years of mentored experiences, opportunities, and resources to prepare them for academic careers working with the aforementioned population.